ivicaagatunovic/windows-fim/README.md

 - Differences in Protected Files: C:\programdata\fim\differences_protected_files_hashes.txt
 - Log File: C:\ProgramData\fim\logs\fim.log
 - Temp Folder: C:\programdata\fim\temp

-# Installation
-1. Place CheckFileIntegrity.ps1 and MakeBaselineHash.ps1 in a directory.
-2. Create the necessary folders and files as specified in the File Paths section.
-3. Modify the ossec.conf file to include the directories and registry keys to monitor.
-4. Run MakeBaselineHash.ps1 to create the initial baselines.
-5. Schedule CheckFileIntegrity.ps1 to run at desired intervals to monitor file and registry integrity.

 # Notes
 Ensure you have the necessary permissions to read the files and registry keys and to write to the log and baseline files.